kimmikirino/delegate-challenge/README.md

 <i>Jaqueline: First row will be selected in every change page too.</i>

 - Update the person data and call the update api endpoint at: https://reqres.in/<br />
 <i>Jaqueline: When clicking on the Save button, API will be called using axios and PUT data type.
-The reqres API accepts any body request and always returns success, so it will send all information from the form.</i>
+The reqres API accepts any body request and always returns successfully, so it will send all information from the form.</i>

 - Reflect the changes in the person detail section and the persons grid.<br />
 <i>Jaqueline: After the PUT API call went well the data will be saved locally (React Context API).
 However, when changing pages, a new request will be sent where the saved data will be replaced by data from the API.</i>